iggredible/Learn-Vim/ch26_vimscript_variable_scopes.md

 Before diving into Vimscript functions, let's learn about the different sources and scopes of Vim variables.

-## Mutable And Immutable Variables
+## Mutable and Immutable Variables

 You can assign a value to a variable in Vim with `let`: